 A 90s screen heartthrob who defined teen horror angst, then quietly built a durable career returning to the roles that first made him famous.

-Skeet Ulrich, with his piercing blue eyes and trademark smirk, became an instant emblem of 90s cinema as the duplicitous Billy Loomis in Wes Craven's 'Scream.'
-That role, alongside parts in 'The Craft' and 'As Good as It Gets,' cemented him as a go-to for charming, often troubled young men.
-After the initial blaze of fame, he navigated a steadier path, headlining the cult TV series 'Jericho' about a post-apocalyptic town, which garnered a fiercely loyal fanbase.
-His career took a full-circle turn decades later when he joined the Archie-comics-gone-noir series 'Riverdale' as the brooding FP Jones, introducing him to a new generation.
-In a meta twist for the horror genre he helped revitalize, he returned to the 'Scream' franchise in 2022, reprising his original role and bridging the gap between the classic films and their modern legacy sequels.
-Ulrich's story is one of enduring screen presence, proving that a defining early role can become a lasting part of an actor's tapestry.
+Skeet Ulrich played Billy Loomis, the duplicitous killer in Wes Craven's 1996 film 'Scream.'
+That role, alongside parts in 'The Craft' and 'As Good as It Gets,' established him as a go-to for charming, troubled young men.
+He later headlined the cult TV series 'Jericho,' about a post-apocalyptic town, which attracted a fiercely loyal fanbase.
+Decades later, Ulrich joined the Archie-comics-gone-noir series 'Riverdale' as FP Jones, introducing him to a new generation.
+In 2022, he returned to the 'Scream' franchise, reprising his original role and connecting the classic films to their modern sequels.
+His early defining role became a lasting part of his screen career.

 1965–1980